SvensonTX/Snowfall-Point-Processing/README.md

 - Uses Plookup.mat and Pdata.mat

 LoadSesameData.m
-- matlab generated function to read CSV of instrument data generated from InstrumentData.py
+- Matlab generated function to read CSV of instrument data generated from InstrumentData.py

 StreakVelocities.m
-- matlab function to automatically estimate streak velocities from a point cloud.
+- Matlab function to automatically estimate streak velocities from a point cloud.
-- point cloud is filtered within 5 meters of scanner and has a scalar field of linearity calculated and saved from CloudCompare
+- Input should be a point cloud filtered within 5 meters of scanner and have a scalar field of linearity calculated and saved from CloudCompare

 SpectralonStats.m
 - Read CSV of statistics generated from 'ExtractTarget_withStatistics.py' to a table